Three stages. Three outcomes.

 Further reading

-CyberCorrect™ does not audit or certify organizations.
-It evaluates privacy-relevant conditions and applies regulatory context to identify where gaps would amplify exposure or enforcement risk.
+How CyberCorrect™ evaluates privacy compliance Evaluates conditions and applies regulatory context to identify where gaps amplify exposure or enforcement risk.

 Focus on exposure, documentation gaps, and enforcement risk